rokbenko/ai-playground/openai-tutorials/3-GUI_for_a_personal_math_tutor/README.md

-# #3 Chat with a personal math tutor
+# #3 Graphical user interface for a personal math tutor

 ## Short description